Dextromethorphan/bupropion: Contraindications

+Anybody with a seizure disorder.
+Auvelity may decrease the seizure threshold.

+Anybody with bulimia or anorexia.
+These disorders can lower the seizure threshold, and it may make food avoidance worse.

+Anybody undergoing an abrupt discontinuation of a CNS depressant like alcohol, benzodiazepines, or barbiturates.
+Discontinuation of these severely lowers the seizure threshold and significantly increase the risk of having a seizure.

+Anybody with hypertension.
+Auvelity may worsen hypertension, especially when Auvelity is combined with other drugs that also worsen hypertension.

+Interactions

+Bupropion may lower the seizure threshold.
+Therefore, caution is advised when combining Auvelity (which contains bupropion) with other medications that also lower the seizure threshold, such as alcohol, tramadol, clozapine, and CNS stimulants like amphetamine, cocaine, and methylphenidate.

+Dextromethorphan (a component of Auvelity) increases serotonin; this can lead to a life threatening complication known as serotonin syndrome (especially serotonergic drugs are combined).
+Therefore, caution should be used when combining dextromethorphan with other drugs that increase serotonin.
+Certain drugs that increase serotonin include CNS stimulants like amphetamine and cocaine, selective serotonin reuptake inhibitors, and triptans.

+Bupropion (a component of Auvelity) may increase blood pressure and lead to hypertension.
+Therefore, combining Auvelity with other drugs that increase blood pressure may result in hypertension.
+Some examples of drugs that increase blood pressure are stimulants like cocaine, amphetamine, caffeine, methylphenidate, and pseudoephedrine, monoamine oxidase inhibitors, and certain NSAIDs like ibuprofen.

+Because Auvelity is a CYP2D6 inhibitor, it can increase the plasma concentrations of drugs metabolized by this enzyme.
+Examples of such drugs are risperidone, aripiprazole, codeine, metoprolol, and tamoxifen.

 Pharmacology

 Pharmacodynamics

-Dextromethorphan acts as an NMDA receptor antagonist, serotonin–norepinephrine reuptake inhibitor, σ1 receptor agonist, and nicotinic acetylcholine receptor negative allosteric modulator, among other actions, whereas bupropion acts as a norepinephrine–dopamine reuptake inhibitor and nicotinic acetylcholine receptor negative allosteric modulator.
+Dextromethorphan acts as an NMDA receptor antagonist, σ1 receptor agonist, and serotonin–norepinephrine reuptake inhibitor, among other actions, while bupropion acts as a norepinephrine–dopamine reuptake inhibitor and nicotinic acetylcholine receptor negative allosteric modulator.
+Bupropion is also a potent inhibitor of CYP2D6, and thereby inhibits the metabolism of dextromethorphan.
 Dextromethorphan/bupropion has less activity as an NMDA receptor antagonist than dextromethorphan alone.
-This is because bupropion is a potent CYP2D6 inhibitor and prevents the bioactivation of dextromethorphan into dextrorphan, a much more potent NMDA receptor antagonist than dextromethorphan itself.
+This is because bupropion is a potent CYP2D6 inhibitor and prevents the bioactivation of dextromethorphan into dextrorphan, a much more potent NMDA receptor antagonist and weaker serotonin reuptake inhibitor than dextromethorphan itself.
 The mechanism of action of dextromethorphan/bupropion in the treatment of depression is unknown, although the preceding pharmacological actions are assumed to be involved.

 Pharmacokinetics

 When administered together as dextromethorphan/bupropion, the elimination half-life of dextromethorphan is 22 hours and the elimination half-life of bupropion is 15 hours.
 The elimination half-lives of bupropion active metabolites are 35 hours for hydroxybupropion, 44 hours for erythrohydrobupropion, and 33 hours for threohydrobupropion.
 Bupropion inhibits the metabolism of dextromethorphan by inhibiting the enzyme CYP2D6, the major enzyme responsible for the metabolism of dextromethorphan.
 This in turn improves the bioavailability of dextromethorphan, prolongs its half-life, prevents its metabolism into dextrorphan, and increases the ratio of dextromethorphan to dextrorphan in the body.